rackerlabs/technical-blog/content/blog/2021/2021-01-14-the-magic-button-moving-away-from-excel-to-using-salesforce-on-smartphones/index.md

 ---

-It  takes a couple of steps to use your Salesforce from the comfort of your mobile device.
+It  takes a couple of steps to use your Salesforce&reg; from the comfort of your mobile device.
 Let's take a look!

 <!--more-->